 Some clerks file documents or answer phones; others enter data into computers or perform other tasks using software applications.
 They also frequently use photocopiers, scanners, fax machines, and other office equipment.

 The specific duties assigned to clerks will depend on the type of office in which they work.
 For example, a general office clerk at a college or university processes application materials and answers questions from prospective students.
 A clerk at a hospital files and retrieves medical records.

 General office clerks hold about 3.1 million jobs.
-The industries that employed the most general office clerks are as follows:
+The industries that employ the most general office clerks are as follows:

 |Healthcare and social assistance||12%|